 This part of the E4 European trail starts from Spili and ascends to the peak of the wild massif of Kedros.
 Kedros, despite being quite low (peak at 1776m), is one of the most tiring places to walk in Crete, due to the high inclination and being full of spiky rocks and steep cliffs.
-Signing of the trail with the typical E4 yellow-black marks is quite sufficient.
+The signing of the trail with the typical E4 yellow-black marks is quite sufficient.

 The route starts from Spili, where we can fill our bottles from the fountains of Kefalovrissi with clean fresh water.
 We walk to the east, till we reach the springs at the exit of Agia Fotia Gorge.
 From there we enter a dirt road that crosses the pine wood of Vatolaki and ends at Kissos village.